 - Software, such as Microsoft Word and Excel documents and financial data contained in Quicken or Quickbooks.

 - Email accounts, including personal accounts, business accounts, and social media accounts.

 - Social media pages, such as Facebook, Twitter, Instagram, or Google+.

 - Online digital storage accounts, such as mozy, carbonite, flickr, picasa, or dropbox.

 - Online accounts, such as eBay, Amazon, GoDaddy, or bank or other financial accounts.

+Which types of information and accounts should I include?
 For more information about modifying an estate plan in California, view our free guide, The Ten Things You Must Know Before Creating or Amending Your Will or Trust.
 Our office of experienced Anaheim estate planning attorneys is well versed in the unique issues that surround digital assets and information.
 Call our office today at (714) 459-5481 for a consultation.